 The English International School, Moscow East has high expectations of our students both in work ethos and behaviour.
 Sixth Form students have reached an age where they are young men and women, so we want to them to realise their independence within the school structure.

-The Sixth Form is a two year programme focussing on studying their chosen Advanced Level subjects.
+The Sixth Form is a two year programme focusing on studying their chosen Advanced Level subjects.
 It is obviously a very crucial two years as it is the step before going off to college or university.

 We treat this period of time very seriously and encourage and support the Sixth Form students in every which way we can.
 This will come in the form of direct teaching of the A' Level academic programme and university and college guidance.
 A' Level success qualifies them for entry to major universities worldwide.